Updated on October 9, 2025

 Try This:

-- Use positive affirmations, such as “I am worthy of love,” “I am enough,” and “My feelings matter,” to strengthen self-esteem.
+- Use simple affirmations to reinforce safety, such as “I am worthy of love,” “My feelings matter,” and “I am enough.”

-If past traumas left you feeling unsafe or unworthy of love, learning to create emotional safety within yourself is a crucial part of the healing process.
-Your nervous system may still be conditioned to expect conflict, rejection, or abandonment, even when none is present.
-Reparenting teaches you that safety, both emotional and physical, is possible.
+If past traumas left you feeling unsafe, learning to create emotional safety within yourself is a crucial part of healing.
+Your nervous system may still be conditioned to expect conflict or abandonment.
+Reparenting teaches you, and your inner child, that you are safe now.

 Try This:

 - Establish healthy boundaries with people who drain your energy or trigger past wounds.
-Setting boundaries is an act of self-respect, reinforcing that your well-being matters.
+Saying “no” is an act of self-respect that proves your well-being matters.

-- Practice grounding techniques, such as deep breathing or mindfulness, to calm your nervous system when you feel overwhelmed.
+- When you feel overwhelmed, practice grounding techniques, such as deep breathing or the 5-4-3-2-1 method, to calm your nervous system.

-- Create small self-care rituals, like making yourself a nourishing meal, getting enough rest, or engaging in gentle movement.
+- Meet your basic needs consistently.
+When caregivers fail to provide stability, self-neglect often becomes a habit.
+Prove that you are reliable by creating small self-care rituals, like making yourself a nourishing meal, getting enough rest, or engaging in gentle movement.

-Many people who have experienced childhood trauma associate joy with unpredictability or even guilt.
+Many people who experienced childhood trauma associate joy with unpredictability or even guilt.
 Reparenting includes reintroducing playfulness and curiosity into your life.
-Play is essential for emotional regulation, self-esteem, and reconnecting with the stifled parts of yourself.
+Play is essential for emotional regulation and reconnecting with the parts of yourself that may have been stifled.

 Try This: